wxleong/tpm2-cmd-ref/README.md

 - cpHashA: digest of the command parameters for the command being approved using the hash algorithm of the policy session.
 Set to an Empty Digest if the authorization is not limited to a specific command.
 - policyRef: an opaque value determined by the authorizing entity.
 Set to the Empty Buffer if no value is present.

-Example with all qualifiers set to zero/empty buffer:
+Example with all qualifiers set to zero/empty buffer, a not so useful example:
 ```
 # create a signing authority
 $ openssl genrsa -out authority_sk.pem 2048
 $ openssl rsa -in authority_sk.pem -out authority_pk.pem -pubout
 $ tpm2_loadexternal -C o -G rsa -u authority_pk.pem -c authority_key.ctx -n authority_key.name

+# manually construct the authorization qualifiers
+# just zeros if there are no restrictions
+$ echo "00 00 00 00" | xxd -r -p > qualifiers.bin

+# use tool to construct the authorization qualifiers
+$ tpm2_startauthsession -S session.ctx
+$ tpm2_policysigned -S session.ctx -g sha256 -c authority_key.ctx --raw-data qualifiers.out.bin
+$ tpm2_flushcontext session.ctx
+$ diff qualifiers.bin qualifiers.out.bin

 # authority sign the digest of the authorization qualifiers
-# the computation for a hash if there are no restrictions
-$ echo "00 00 00 00" | xxd -r -p > qualifiers.bin
 $ openssl dgst -sha256 -sign authority_sk.pem -out qualifiers.signature qualifiers.bin

 # create the policy